Category: Vampires

 she will bully anyone who lets her.
 For a moment, Marianne

 steps onto her balcony.
-From there she can see a man
+From there she can see a man standing outside in another wing of the castle.

 The baron says that his mother has kept him chained